 To get the most out of this happy season, you’ll want to create a safe and festive environment.
-Here are some tips to get you started.
+Here are some holiday safety tips for kids to get you started.

 In addition to hanging breakables out of reach of curious hands, holiday decorating is all about getting the kids involved.
-Here are a few ideas on safely decorating while allowing the kids to express their inner elf.
+Here are a few ideas on safely decorating while allowing small children to express their inner elf.

 Set up a snowflake crafting station

 Have a helper work with the youngsters to create snowflakes with folded paper and a pair of child-safe scissors.
 Afterwards, let the kids tape up their creations around the party space.

 Deck the halls up high

 Having little ones in the house is no reason to tone down the decorations — in fact, just the opposite!
 Kid’s love the glitz and glam of the holidays.
 So, hang the stockings, string the garland and switch on the lights!
 Just be sure to keep the decorations up high and out of reach.

 Help your kids feel included by letting them embrace the hustle and bustle.
 Make decorating a family event and have them lend a hand while you bake the goodies.
 They’ll love picking out wrapping paper and signing the family holiday cards, too!